-In my circle of influence, which is quite small, I hear comments that indicate an internal questioning.
-We all know that major change is upon us.
-Yet, we wonder where the change is leading?
-I happen to think millions of people are floundering for direction right now.
-I think Jesus’ vision for where the human spirit must *go, and how the human spirit must *grow, was made known during his earthly ministry.
+In my circle of influence I hear comments that indicate an internal questioning.
+We all know that major change is upon us, yet we wonder where the change is leading?
+I happen to think millions of spiritual leaders are floundering for direction right now.
+I think Jesus’ vision for where the human spirit *must go, and how the human spirit *must grow, was made known during his earthly ministry.

-I see no attempt on Jesus’ part to classify the hungry people, qualify their worthiness, judge their level of need, or bind them to any conditions of belief.
-I only see recognition, grouping, distribution, and sending.
-I also hear Jesus saying, “Do this in remembrance of me.”
-The problem with *church is that the gathering, grouping, and distribution of bread took on notions of classification, qualification, judgment, and binding to conditions of belief.
-Therefore, the sending of people mirrored the same notions, which created a perpetual cycle of dysfunction that looked nothing like Jesus vision for humanity.
+I discern no attempt on Jesus’ part to classify hungry people, qualify their worthiness, judge their level of need, or bind them to any conditions of belief.
+I only see recognition of hunger, the need to group, the need to distribute, and the desire to send.
+I also hear Jesus saying, “Do THIS in remembrance of me.”

-Jesus understood what neither Church or State was willing to see.
-Jesus understood their need for personal empowerment.
-They wanted some sense of control over their own destiny under the brutal weight of the empire.
-Systems of domination were in control and the people hungered for “Their Way Out.”
-Jesus basically showed them how to take care of themselves, and their neighbors, without relying on the Roman Empire or the Temple System for social and economic justice.
+I believe Jesus understood something that neither the Empire or the Temple was willing to see.
+I think Jesus understood the hunger of people as the need for personal empowerment.
+The crowds that gathered to hear Jesus’ teachings wanted some sense of control over their own destiny under the brutal weight of oppressing systems.
+The Empire and the Temple were in full control.
+The hungry people were looking for a Way out from under the oppression.
+Jesus basically showed them the way to take care of themselves and their neighbors, without relying on the Roman Empire or the Temple system for social and economic justice.

 Right before their eyes, Jesus taught his disciples how to make nets of people, pass bread, and send them on their way.
-1) recognize hunger; 2) group people into nets; 3) teach bread passing; 4) send.
-He created a live demonstration to reveal how social justice, equity, and fair living could be accomplished – all without classification, qualification, judgment, or conditions of belief.
-He taught people how to circumvent the Empire and the Temple system – not undermining either, just circumventing both!
+The miracle feedings were live demonstration, on two separate occasions, that revealed how social justice, equity, and fair living could be accomplished – all without classification, qualification, judgment, or conditions of belief.
+He taught people how to circumvent the Empire and the Temple.
+Not by undermining either.
+Just circumventing both!

 The same circumvention must occur today.

-As Christianity conflates its identity with the Empire, neither Church or State empowers people to make small, geographic nets, break bread, and distribute it among themselves.
-Both Church and State are guilty of starving the general population, while creating systems of dependence and dysfunction.
-Almost no one recognizes the true nature of people’s hunger, or Jesus’ Way out of starvation and into personal and collective social and economic justice.
-To be cynical, we could say no one wants to recognize the true nature of people’s hunger or Jesus’ Way out because it would require us to change our ways.
+As Christianity conflates its identity with the Empire, neither Church or State empowers people to build their own kingdoms of heaven.
+People are not encouraged to create small, geographic networks, break the available bread, and distribute it among their network.
+Both Church and State are guilty of starving the general population, while simultaneously creating systems of dependence and dysfunction.